ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Experiments and Analysis

-\textbf{Implementation details.} We train our ChatTraffic with $T$ = 1000 noising steps and a linear noise schedule.
+For traditional traffic prediction methods, we use the default parameters for training.
+For ChatTraffic, we train it with $T$ = 1000 noising steps and a linear noise schedule.
 The linear noise schedule starts at 0.00085 and ends at 0.012.
 The base learning rate is set to $10^{-5}$ while the batch size is set to 4.
-All the experiments are conducted on a single Nvidia GeForce 4090.
+All the experiments are conducted on a single Nvidia GeForce 4090 ($\sim$ 24GB).